dnanexus/dxCompiler/doc/TestCompilerInYourEnvironment.md

 echo "Done."
 ```

-## Download the compiler to your local machine
+## Download the compiler to the mini env

 In order to compile workflows in your mini env, download the dxCompiler **with the same version** you downloaded & uploaded the asset, from: